near/docs/docs/concepts/gas.md

 Given the general-purpose nature of NEAR, function calls win the award for most complex gas calculations.
 A given function call will use a hard-to-predict amount of CPU, network, and IO, and the amount of each can even change based on the amount of data already stored in the contract!

-With this level of complexity, it's no longer useful to walk through an example, [enumerating each](https://github.com/near/nearcore/blob/f816d09ad634071aff20ad1c71aaf0f6886742d5/neard/res/genesis_config.json#L135-L185) of the gas calculations as we go (you can research this yourself, [if you want](https://github.com/near/nearcore/pull/3038)).
+With this level of complexity, it's no longer useful to walk through an example, enumerating each (see `ext_costs` under `wasm_config` using the [`protocol_config`](/docs/api/rpc#protocol-config) RPC endpoint) of the gas calculations as we go (you can research this yourself, [if you want](https://github.com/near/nearcore/pull/3038)).
 Instead, let's approach this from two other angles: ballpark comparisons to Ethereum, and getting accurate estimates with automated tests.

 #### Ballpark Comparisons to Ethereum